They play for one of London’s proudest clubs – but when it comes to their Cockney credentials, how do Arsenal’s stars stack up? Henrikh ...

 Original Matchbox cars, produced in the fifties, sixties and seventies, are just one example.
 One collection, made up of 2,281 cars, was auctioned off for £100,00015 and individual pieces are on offer for incredible sums too.
 Our number nerds found one tiny Morris Minor from Matchbox with a rare paintjob listed on eBay for £95016.

 Rare colour schemes and designs can even bump up the price of popular Hot Wheels models from the sixties and seventies.
 A 1969 hot pink, rear-loading Volkswagen Beach Bomb, complete with surfboard accessory was bought for around £47,00017 in 200018 by distinguished Hot Wheels collector, Bruce Pascal.
-Estimates from this year suggest the car is now worth between £80,00019 and £121,00020, with the Washington Business Journal calling it ‘the most valuable Hot Wheels vehicle in the world’.
+Estimates from 2016 suggest the car is now worth between £80,00019 and £121,00020, with the Washington Business Journal calling it ‘the most valuable Hot Wheels vehicle in the world’.

 Collectables that are just collecting dust